Information Technology Services

-ITS maintains a web page (located on Pipeline) to be used to purchase computers which we can service most quickly.
+ITS maintains a web page (located on Pipeline in the Administrative block) to be used to purchase computers which we can service most quickly.
 If you have a task for which the standard computer system is not appropriate, please call the Help Desk at extension 4440 and ask to speak to a technician.
 We will be glad to consult with you and help you acquire a computer that will meet your needs.

 Computing equipment donated to the University should be evaluated by ITS employees to ensure that it is compatible with our current software standards.

 Please understand that we are not able to service equipment which is not owned by the University.

 The ITS supports the software that is pre-installed on your computer in addition to many other packages.

 Harding University's Supported Software identifies specific computer applications that are used by a significant portion of the Harding community.
 Currently supported software includes: